tikv/rfcs/README.md

 ## Timeline of an RFC

-1. An RFC is submitted as a PR.
+1. An RFC is submitted as a PR, and a tracking issue is created for the RFC.
 2. Discussion takes place, and the text is revised in response.
 3. The PR is merged or closed when at least two project maintainers reach consensus.

 ## Style of an RFC